bergmanlab/ecologIE/data/PMCminer/README.markdown

     - SummaryStats.tsv - a tab separated value text file of subject category summary statistics.

-######Not included (lots of files/big files)
-- archived PLoS One article files
-- corpora of article bodies for each subject
-- species dictionary
-- Linnaeus output files

 ######Additional files that are not included here (many files/big files)
 - Archived PLoS One article files
 - Corpora of article bodies for each subject